kricsleo/unplugin-sentry/README.md

 ## Features

-- 🪜 Supports multiple bundlers and frameworks, including webpack, vite, rollup, nuxt and so on.
+- 🪜 Supports multiple bundlers and frameworks - including webpack, vite, rollup, nuxt and so on.
-- ✨ Auto-detect configs depending on current environment.
+- ✨ Auto-detect configs depending on current environment - config as less as you need
-- 🧹 Auto clean local soucemap files after upload (For security).
+- 🧹 Auto clean local soucemap files after upload (For security) - both `*.js.map` and `*.css.map`.
-- 🍬 Optional runtime provided, easy to init Sentry at runtime.
+- 🍬 Optional runtime provided - easy to init Sentry at runtime.

 ## Install